brunokoga/Montevideo/advanced_dir/spells/painStrike.md

 **Saving Throw** Fortitude negates; **Spell Resistance** yes

-_Pain strike _racks the targeted creature with agony, inflicting 1d6 points of nonlethal damage per round for 1 round per level (maximum 10 rounds.
-Additionally, the affected creature is sickened for the spell's duration, and the caster gains a +4 circumstance bonus on [Intimidate](../../skill_dir/intimidate#_intimidate checks against the target.
+_Pain strike _racks the targeted creature with agony, inflicting 1d6 points of nonlethal damage per round for 1 round per level (maximum 10 rounds).
+Additionally, the affected creature is sickened for the spell's duration, and the caster gains a +4 circumstance bonus on [Intimidate](../../skill_dir/intimidate#_intimidate) checks against the target.

 **Pain Strike, Mass**

 **School** evocation [evil]; **Level** sorcerer/wizard 5, witch 5

-**Targets** one living creature/level, no two of which can be more than 30 ft. apart
+**Targets** one living creatur_dir/level, no two of which can be more than 30 ft. apart

 This spell works like _pain strike, _except as noted above.